This episode of Communio Sanctorum is titled, “Liturgy.”

 We’re not sure who she was but can narrow it down to either a nun or a well-to-do woman of self-sufficient means from Northern Spain.

 The first part describes her journey from Egypt to Sinai, ending at Constantinople.
 She visited Edessa, and travelled extensively in Palestine.
-The second and much longer section is a detailed account of the services and observances of the church in Jerusalem, centered on what today we’d call the Church of the Holy Sepulcher.
+The second and much longer section is a detailed account of the services and observances of the church in Jerusalem, centered on what the Church of the Holy Sepulcher.

-What’s remarkable in reading her account is the tremendous sense of freedom and safety Egeria seems to have had as she travelled over long distances in some seemingly hostile environs.
+What’s remarkable in reading her account is the tremendous sense of freedom and safety Egeria seems to have had as she travelled over long distances in hostile environs.
 She was accompanied for a time by some soldiers, and no doubt these provided a measure of security.
-But that she felt safe WITH THEM, is itself remarkable and speaks to the impact the Faith was already having on the morality of the ancient world.
+But that she felt safe WITH THEM, is remarkable and speaks to the impact the Faith was already having on the morality of the ancient world.

-You can’t read Egeria’s chronicle without being impressed with how thoroughly the Church had covered the Middle East in just 300 years, even in really isolated locations; places just mentioned in passing in the account of the Exodus.
+You can’t read Egeria’s chronicle without being impressed with how thoroughly the Church had covered the Middle East in just 300 years, even in isolated locations; places mentioned in passing in the account of the Exodus.
 Every little town & village mentioned in the Old and New Testaments had a church or memorial and a group of monks ready to tell the story of what happened there.
-300 years may seem like a long time, but remember that almost ALL that time was marked by persecution of Jesus’ people.
+300 years may seem like a long time, but remember that almost ALL that time was marked by persecution of Jesus’ followers.

-Egeria’s account of the liturgy of the church in Jerusalem, which occupies the bulk of her record, is interesting because it reveals a pretty elaborate tradition for both daily services & special days like the Holy Week.
+Egeria’s account of the liturgy of the church in Jerusalem, occupying the bulk of her record, is interesting because it reveals a pretty elaborate tradition for both daily services & special days like the Holy Week.
 They observed the hours and Holy Service marking off the day in different periods of devotion led by the Bishop.